pauly7300/icloud3_v3_docs/docs/chapters/1-configurator.md

 - **Waze Route Distance & Time, Waze History Database** - Waze can be used to provide travel time and distance information to a tracked zone.
 The results can also be saved in a database.
 This screen is used to configure how Waze should operate.
 - **inZone Intervals** - Different types of devices can have different polling intervals (time between location requests) when they are in a zone.
 You may want a Watch to have a short interval since it can not use the iOS App for zone enter/exit triggers and an iPhone to have a long interval since it can use the iS App.
 The default interval times for the different devices are set up on this screen.
 - **Special Zones** - There are two types of special zones that are set up on this screen.
-  - Pass Through Zone - A Zone Enter delay in case you are just passing through a zone and the iOS App issues a Zone Enter Trigger.
+  - *Pass Through Zone* - A Zone Enter delay in case you are just passing through a zone and the iOS App issues a Zone Enter Trigger.
-  - Stationary Zone - A special zone created by iCloud3 when you are at the same location for an extended period of time (friend's house, doctors ofice, work, store, etc).
+  - *Stationary Zone* - A special zone created by iCloud3 when you are at the same location for an extended period of time (friend's house, doctors ofice, work, store, etc).

 - **Other parameters** - General parameters that do not fall into the other categories that you will probably never change.

-#### Below the horizontal line
+#### Command Area - Below the horizontal line

 This section shows commands that specify what you want to do when you tap Next.